Welcome to Lutterworth and District Museum!

 Coming Up Next…

-We are currently developing displays relating to nursing over the years and the National Health Service in Lutterworth, and we have also started work on a display that harks back to our links to the English Civil War.
-Also, we will soon have our collection of old school photographs available for public display.
+As always, we have our collection of old school photographs available for public display.
 Remember the long narrow photographs that somehow captured the entire school or school year?
 Well we have a collection going back to 1927 – perhaps you are featured, or your parents, or even your grand parents!
 And if you want a copy of one of the photos in our collection (either printed or in jpeg format), that can be arranged for small fee.

 LUTTERWORTH IN WARTIME